Short-term Loans and High-Cost Credit

 The quick and easy application process is all done online making it ideal for short-term needs such as an unexpected bill or an emergency car repair or when you need cash in your account quickly.

 Our team of underwriters process the applications as soon as they are completed and so a decision is normally made on the same day.
 If accepted, the cash is sent to your nominated bank account on the next available funding run.

-As QuidMarket short-term loans are flexible you can choose the amount you want to borrow and the repayment period that suits you.
+QuidMarket short-term loans are flexible.
+You can choose the amount you want to borrow and the repayment period that suits you.
 Use the sliders on the homepage to see how different loan amounts and number of instalments can affect your monthly repayments.

 Who can apply?